Clocking and controlling attosecond currents in a scanning tunnelling microscope: Author contributions

 \section{Author contributions}

 D.~D., B.~M.~and A.~G.~contributed equally to this work.

 M.~K.~conceived and supervised the project.
 A.~G., S.~C., B.~M.~and M.~K.~designed and built the experimental setup.
 D.~D., A.~G., B.~M.~and M.~K.~performed the measurements.
-B.~M.~carried out the theory calculations.
+B.~M.~carried out the nTDSE and SF model calculations.
+A.~G.~B. devised and performed the TDDFT calculations.
 M.~K.~wrote the initial manuscript.
 All authors contributed to the preparation of the final manuscript.